Our maths curriculum

 Our new units and lessons all have a ‘New’ label beside them.

-You’ll be able to see what lessons we will be covering in each unit by clicking into the unit information on the unit sequence page.
+You can see what lessons we are covering in each unit by clicking into the unit information on the unit sequence page.

 You also have the option of the Foundation or Higher tier at KS4.

-What's happening with our existing maths resources?
+What's happening with our older maths resources?

 FAQs